neumino/rethinkdbdash/README.md

 #### Promises ####

-Rethinkdbdash returns a bluebird promise when a method with the official driver takes a callback.
+Rethinkdbdash returns a bluebird promise when a method in the official driver takes a callback.

 Example 1 with `yield`: